4.1 How ready made portfolios work

 4.2 The pros and cons of ready made portfolios

-4.3 Where to invest money in ready made portfolios - Specialist platforms compared
+4.3 Where to invest money into ready made portfolios - Specialist platforms compared

-4.4 Where to invest money in ready made portfolios - Broker led platforms compared
+4.4 Where to invest money into ready made portfolios - Broker led platforms compared

 4.5 Advertised returns of ready made portfolios